IIIF/training/iiif-online-workshop/day-three/digirati-editor/README.md

 # Create a IIIF Manifest using the Digirati Manifest Editor

+The Digirati Manifest editor provides more functionality than the [Bodleian Manifest Editor](../bodleian-editor/README.md) that we used in the previous task.
+Specifically it supports version 3 of the IIIF specifications which allows you to add Video or Audio items to a canvas.

 ## Gather images

 First, assemble a list of IIIF `info.json` URLs for your content.
 They should all be on HTTPS URLs (not unsecure HTTP).